 The Story of Mesa

 Through college I continued to pursue art and rode the wave of competition as a scholarship athlete.
-Day after day my life was driven by competition and fear of perceived failure.
-My value was always tied to my performance against others.
+Day after day my life was driven by competition, fear of perceived failure and need to be the best.
+My value was tied to my performance against others.
 I was growing physically and mentally exhausted.
-My body was suffering from injury and abuse — not only was I training hard, but I was partying hard to mask the pain.
+My body was suffering from injury and abuse — not only was I training hard, but I was partying hard to mask pain.
 I could not acknowledge the pain because I was perceiving it as weakness.
 My mind was beat up and the conflict between the bunny and the bull was coming to a head.
 I confided my struggles to my most respected professor, and she advised I attend a Yoga class with her.
 I was introduced to a realm I had no idea existed.
 I had grown so intense that I had no idea that I could rest without sleeping.
-This is where I began learning about true self-care and how to give the bull permission to rest.
+And Yoga is where I began learning about true self-care and that I could give the bull permission to rest.

-After much internal anguish I choose to step away from the athletic world for the first time in my life.
+After much internal anguish I choose to step away from the world of athletics for the first time in my life.
 Here I found myself struggling to find my identity.
 I felt lost and ready for change.
-I knew I had to do something radically different so I took flight on my first solo journey, across the world to New Zealand.
-Here I discovered an epically diverse and beautiful land with culture rooted in respect for the natural world.
-This experience lightened my heart and opened my mind.
+I knew I had to do something radically different so I took flight on my first solo adventure, across the world to New Zealand.
+Here I discovered an epically diverse and beautiful land with culture rooted in respect for nature.
+This experience lightened my heart, opened my mind and awakened my desire to honor, preserve and protect the natural world.
 The bunny was very much here and no longer intimidated by the bull.
-With butterflies in my stomach and warmth in my heart, I knew I was changing.
+With butterflies in my stomach and warmth in my heart, I knew I was evolving.

 I returned home from abroad a different version of myself.
-I finished college and immediately started a small art-based company, Mesa Enterprises.
-As I began to open up to this transformation, there was a distinct eruption.
-Within a matter of months I lost my live-in grandfather, along with my dog, I shattered my knee, split with my partner, and was diagnosed with ulcerative colitis.
+I finished college and immediately started a small art-based company, Mesa Enterprises and returned to New Zealand where I lived for the better part of the year, feeling on top of the world.
+When I returned home and began to integrate all of my growth and teachings, and then a distinct eruption occurred.
+Within a matter of weeks I lost my live-in grandfather, along with my dog, I shattered my knee, split with my partner, and was diagnosed with ulcerative colitis.
 I was grieving while undergoing two reconstructive knee surgeries, unable to walk for 5 months and trying to learn how to live with a so called chronic autoimmune disease.
-Struggling to get my symptoms under control, I made the bold choice to dive deeper into my suffering in an effort to explore its underlying teachings.
-What I found here is that pain is not weakness.
-My ability to face pain and hold it with compassion is perhaps the greatest strength.
-The bull and the bunny are one in this strength.
-The bull does not need to dominate and the bunny does not need to hide.
-They are capable of living together in peace, in a union that I refer to as determined compassion.
+Struggling to get my symptoms under control, I made the bold choice to dive deeper inward into my suffering in an effort to explore their underlying teachings.
+What I found was that pain is not weakness.
+My ability to face the pain and hold it with compassion is perhaps my greatest demonstration of courage and strength.
+And this was the union of the bunny and the bull.

 I accepted this as my path and with practice I learn to recognize my challenges as my teachers.
 I understand now that when I am in my power I am a calm bull, the steadfast bunny, no longer needing to display my strength through force or ignore my pain.
-The matador can never conquer the calm bull and the hunter can never defeat the steadfast bunny.
-I acknowledging the waves of aggression and lapses of equanimity are the only moments I can be separated from my peace.
-It is my life’s work to inspire and empower others to merge their internal forces through creative expression, a dedicated Yoga practice and re-connecting to nature.
-May we honor our inner teacher, find our freedom and spread joy and peace for all living beings.
+The matador can not conquer the calm bull and the hunter can not defeat the steadfast bunny.
+I acknowledging the waves of aggression and lapses of equanimity are the only moments I can be separated from my peace and my power.
+May we honor our inner teachers, find our freedom and spread joy and peace for all living beings.